 All submissions should aim to engage participants in a conversation about the content being presented and plan to use at most 30 minutes.

 Emma Söderberg (Lund University, Sweden)

-Please submit your conversation starter proposal electronically via the submission system:
+Please submit your conversation starter proposal electronically via EasyChair:

-Submissions should include a title, author(s), short abstract, and answer the following three questions (max 1 page):
+Submissions should include a title, author(s), and short abstract and answer the following three questions (max 1 page):

 - What does the format look like?

 - What material will be used? (e.g., a poster, video, short write-up, …)

 - How will this conversation be interesting to participants?